O

 The body of work of a painter, composer, or author.
 (OD)

-oikophobia (noun)
+oikophobia (neologism)

 Psychiatry: An aversion to home surroundings.
 (Wikipedia)